RK-41/evento/README.md

 - 🔐 User authentication and authorization
 - 📱 Responsive design for all devices
 - 🔔 Push notifications for event updates
+- 🔎 Filter events based on category and status
   <!-- - 📍 Location-based event discovery -->
   <!-- - 💬 Real-time chat for event participants -->
   <!-- - 📅 Calendar integration -->